“I created an AI assistant for Laravel developers that handles all the boring work.”

 }

-This tells Tailwind to use the typography plugin.
+This tells Tailwind to actually use the typography plugin.

 That’s it!
-You have installed the plugin.
+The plugin is installed.
 Now, let’s learn how to use it in your project.

 Usage